jakehilton/netconnectionsmart/README.md

 * force_tunneling: used if you don't ever want to attempt rtmp connections
 * reconnect_count_limit: specify the max amount of reconnect attempts are made.
 Default is 10.
 * shotgun_connect: a boolean to enable or disable the shotgun approach.
 By default it is enabled.
+* portArray: an array containing ports in the order they should be tried.
+By default is it [443,80,1935]

 It has an event,MSG_EVT, that fires to notify the user of an event in the class.